DexTheFish/chat-gpt/README.md

 # To-Do List App with Angular and ChatGPT

 This project is a to-do list app that utilizes the power of ChatGPT, a large language model by OpenAI, to make adding, editing, and completing tasks more natural and intuitive.
+Apart from this sentence and some other slight changes, the entire readme file was generated using ChatGPT

 ## Getting Started